w3nl/ppt-png/README.md

 # ppt-png
-Convert ppt to png.
+Convert ppt to image (png,jpg).

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]

-If you want convert powerpoint files to png images, you can do it with this script.
+If you want convert powerpoint files to png or jpg images, you can do it with this script.

 ## Requirements